luancoding220/luancoding220/README.md

 - 👋 Hi, I’m Luan.
 - 📚 I’m a student from Brazil, I’m 16 years old, I'm a senior in high school.
-- 🌱 I’m currently learning many things, such as:
+- 🎓 I’m currently learning many things, focusing on:
-- HTML5
-- CSS
-- JAVASCRIPT(REACT)
-- PHP
-- PYTHON(Pandas, Numpy, Matplotlib, APIs, Django, Flask)
+- PYTHON(Pandas, Numpy, Matplotlib, APIs, Django, Flask) for Data Science
-- C#
 - SQL
-- 🎓 Focusing more in python...
-- 💻 Using Pycharm as IDE for python
 - 💻 Using Visual Studio Code(VsCode) as source code editor
 - 💻 Using Visual Studio as IDE for c#
 - 📫 How to reach me, you can send me a message in my email(luanfp01@gmail.com)...